-[4-5] It is understood that this barrow was surveyed by the Peak National Parks Archaeologist in 1990.
-It is necessary to stress that the heavily used ridge-top path is eroding into the southern side of the barrow (1992).
+[4-6] It is understood that this barrow was surveyed by the Peak National Parks Archaeologist in 1990.
+It was noted that the heavily used ridge-top path is eroding into the southern side of the barrow (1992).

 In 2015 an archaeological survey was undertaken of the barrow by ArcHeritage.
 As part of the work a topographic survey of the monument was done, which included a number of scanns used to create a 3D model of the barrow and its immediate surroundings.
 A condition survey of the barrow was also undertaken, and comprised a sketch plan, notes and digital photographs of the feature, with evidence of erosion, as well as more general photographs of the site and its setting.

 This work resulted in a Conservation Management Plan, advising that the restoration of the turf on the top of the barrow to avoid any further erosion or damage to the remains within the barrow.
 Furthermore, a series of management policies were proposed, as well as actions to conserve, manage and enhance the understanding of the site.